-In a Gothenburg context, the term "rättvisa" or "en rättvis stad" does not seem to be central in a conceptual way, but more of an overall objective which all respondents can relate to from different positions.
-As discussed in the theoretical framework, the concepts of justice, fairness and equity can be seen as "floating signifiers", i.e. concepts over which there is a continuous struggle50.
-This becomes particularly evident in the interviews with representatives from the local government, where one of them relate to solidarity and redistribution, and the other to identity and freedom of choice51.
+As discussed the first part of the report, the concepts of justice can be seen as an aspirational benchmark and a concept over which there is a continuous struggle55.
+In a Gothenburg context, the Swedish term "rättvisa" or "en rättvis stad" does not seem to be central in a conceptual way, but more of a general objective which all respondents can relate to from different positions.
+This becomes particularly evident in the interviews with representatives from the local government, where one of them relate to solidarity and redistribution, and the other to identity and freedom of choice56.